-6.6.6 For the other sites listed in part (b) of the policy, the safeguarded land designation is being used as a planning tool.
+6.6.6 For the other sites listed in part (b)(c) of the policy, the safeguarded land (protected) designation is being used as a planning tool.
 It is not expected that these sites will be developed but it is not considered appropriate for these to be included in the Green Belt or for them to be developed.
-The table below sets out the reasons why the sites have been safeguarded and the the defensible feature considered appropriate for the Green Belt boundary.
+The table below sets out the reasons why the sites have been safeguardedprotected and the the defensible feature considered appropriate for the Green Belt boundary.

-Site Defensible Green Belt Boundary Reason not considered suitable for development Mapperley Golf Course Does not connect with the Green Belt Currently used as a golf course, not available for development.
-Lodge Farm Lane, Arnold Mansfield Road (A60) and adjacent residential properties Adverse landscape impact.
-Glebe Farm, Gedling Colliery Lambley Lane Unsustainable location, urban sprawl.
-Spring Lane, Lambley Spring Lane Unsustainable location, urban sprawl.
+Site Reason not considered suitable for development Mapperley Golf Course Currently used as a golf course, not available for development.
+Mansfield Road (A60) and adjacent residential properties Adverse landscape impact.

+Glebe Farm, Gedling Colliery Unsustainable location, urban sprawl.
+Spring Lane, Lambley ' Unsustainable location, urban sprawl.
-Indicator Target Collection

-Monitoring of planning
+Indicator Target Collection target Monitoring of planning permissions

-granted permissions